benc-uk/touchmidi-old/README.md

 # TouchMIDI
 A flexible HTML5 based control surface for controlling external devices via MIDI

-Designed for use on touch screen devices, but also compatible with keyboard and mouse.
+Designed primarily for use on touch screen devices, but also compatible with keyboard and mouse.
 A range of simple widgets is supported:
  * Vertical & horizontal slider
  * Push & toggle button
  * Round encoder